 - Discussing the topic with a social worker or other professional counselor if needed

-Patient Central can help you guide conversations and understand treatment options.
+PanCAN Patient Services can help you guide conversations and understand treatment options.
 They can also connect you with other patients’ family members for one-on-one peer support.

 What Is Considered When Creating a Treatment Plan?

-To create a treatment plan, patients and their doctor must think about and balance many factors, like:
+To create a treatment plan, patients and their healthcare team must think about and balance many factors, like:

 - Treatment goals

-- Diagnosis, including pancreatic cancer type, stage of the disease and where the cancer has spread, if it has
+- Diagnosis, including pancreatic cancer type, stage of the disease and whether (and where) the cancer has spread

 - Molecular profiling results (if available)